 Citizenship: Good citizenship is demonstrated by respect for school, community and self.
 You are expected to promote good citizenship while a member of the Department of Computer Science.

-Room Usage: Formal activities can be held in Computer Science rooms by previous arrangement with the department secretary, Nicole Wagenblast.
-The Tea Room and seminar rooms can be used by members of the Computer Science community for study or informal meetings when they are not booked and should generally be available during off-hours except when previously arranged.
-Rooms are to be left in better condition than how they were found.
+Room Usage: Formal activities can be held in Computer Science rooms by previous arrangement with Michelle Medici.
+The Tea Room and seminar rooms can be used by members of the Computer Science community for study or informal meetings when they are not booked.
+The Tea Room and seminar rooms should generally be available during off-hours except when previously arranged.

-Room 105 may be booked with the Department of Computer Science by contacting the department secretary, Nicole Wagenblast.
+Room 105 may be booked with the Department of Computer Science by contacting the Michelle Medici.
 All other areas of the building are restricted for use by members of the department.
-Outside groups using classrooms or an auditorium in the Computer Science Building after 5:00pm must provide a guard from Public Safety.
-The guard must remain on duty throughout the duration of the event.

 Fire Alarm: In the event of a Fire Alarm you are required to exit the building at the nearest exit.
 Public Safety will notify you when it is safe to re-enter the building.
 For more information, see the University's Fire Safety Policy.